1. When are you open?

 5. What can I do at your museum?

 Summertime is the busiest season at The Dudley Farm Museum with the farmhouse open for tours, gardens being tended, and The Farmers’ Market in full operation.
-However the farm does remain active year round with livestock including sheep, chickens and ox.
+However the farm does remain active year round with chickens and hopefully other livestock in the future.
 Visitors may watch as fresh eggs are collected from the hens.
-Sheep shearing, wool sorting and maple sugaring occur seasonally.
+Maple sugaring does occur seasonally.
 Available year round, the hiking trails at the farm that connect to Guilford Land Trust trails offer a unique opportunity to enjoy the grounds in the quieter fall and winter months.

 6. Is your museum accessible to visitors in wheelchairs?